 In One-Arm mode, the high availability appliance pair is outside of the data path.
 Application traffic is redirected to the appliance pair with Policy Based Routing (PBR).
 One-Arm mode is implemented when a single insertion point in the network is not feasible or to counter challenges of fail-to-wire.
-In the following illustration, the Standby appliance can be added to the same VLAN or subnet as the Active appliance and the router.
+The Standby appliance can be added to the same VLAN or subnet as the Active appliance and the router.

 In One-Arm mode, it is recommended that the SD-WAN appliances do not reside in the data network subnets.
 The virtual path traffic does not have to traverse the PBR and avoids route loops.
 The SD-WAN appliance and router have to be directly connected, either through an Ethernet port or be in the same VLAN.

 IP SLA monitoring for fall back:

 The active traffic flows even if the virtual path is down, as long as one of the SD-WAN appliances is active.
 The SD-WAN appliance redirects traffic back to the router because Intranet traffic.
 However, if both active/standby SD-WAN appliances become inactive, the router tries to redirect traffic to the SD-WAN appliances.
 You can tracked through an IP to verify if the virtual path is up or down.
 IP SLA monitoring can be configured at the router to disable PBR, if the next appliance is not reachable.
 This allows the router to fall back to perform a route lookup and forward packets appropriately.

 Parallel Inline high availability mode: